AlexisRosenfeld/Project_IntroML_2024/README.md

-# Project_IntroML_2024
-This is the repository of the final project of François Delafontaine and Alexis Rosenfeld for the Introduction to ML bachelor coruse of the university of Neuchâtel
+#Description

+This project was created by Alexis Rosenfeld and François Delafontaine durign the course "introduction to machine learning" given by prof Christos Dimitrakakis.

+#Stucture of repositories

+- kguesseur contain the source code of the projcet, including -- data.xlsx : the data of the project
+-- kguesser.py
+-- demo.ipynb , a notebook

+- report contain the files of the project including
+-- the project proposa
+-- the notbook of the class presentation
+--  the final report